 Fazer’s corporate responsibility work is guided by the Corporate Responsibility Policy, the Human Rights Policy, the QEHS Policy, governance practice, operating principles as well as the Ethical Principles that are based on the ten international principles of the UN Global Compact.
 Fazer Group has signed the UN Global Compact initiative.

 As a family-owned company, Fazer Group puts a strong focus on long-term development.
 From Fazer’s perspective, responsible business and growth ensure the company’s continued operations and success over the long term.
 The Group views corporate responsibility as an important opportunity as it continues to grow as a valued international company.
 Fazer’s corporate responsibility strategy is strongly linked to its business strategy.
 It looks forward and sets ambitions concerning the value of Fazer and its operations.

-Responsible offering for Fazer consists of people’s everyday well-being, sustainable use of the planet’s resources and the shared value a company creates in society.
-Fazer contributes by making responsible bakery, confectionary and food choices easy.
+Responsible offering for Fazer consists of people’s everyday well-being, the sustainable use of the planet’s resources and the shared value a company creates in society.
+Fazer contributes by making responsible bakery, confectionery and food choices easy.
 Our aim is to create responsible taste sensations.

-Five strategic areas form the structure of Fazer’s Corporate responsibility programme: Running business, For health and well-being, People matter, Fair value chain and Part of the environment.
-The areas break down into concrete action plans with a focus on the listed themes and topics.
-The programme also identifies main KPIs, follow-up processes and communication activities in each key area.
-The detailed goals and objectives for each area are set and performance reviewed on a regular basis.
+Five strategic areas form the structure of Fazer’s Corporate Responsibility Programme: Running business, For health and well-being, People matter, Fair value chain and Part of the environment.
+These areas break down into concrete action plans with a focus on the listed themes and topics.
+The programme also identifies the main KPIs, follow-up processes and communication activities in each key area.
+The detailed goals and objectives for each area are set and performance is reviewed on a regular basis.